makeitworkcloud/ansible-crc/roles/crc/README.md

 # crc

-Ansible role to deploy OpenShift Local (CRC) to target server with an external DNS root name.
+Ansible role to deploy OpenShift Local (CRC) to target server with an external DNS base domain.

 ## Table of content